nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   * *dc=my-company,dc=com*

-User Filter
-^^^^^^^^^^^
+Users Tab
+^^^^^^^^^

 Use this to control which LDAP users are listed as Nextcloud users on your Nextcloud server.
-In order to control which LDAP users can login to your Nextcloud server use the Login filter.
+In order to control which LDAP users can login to your Nextcloud server use the **Login Attributes** tab.
 Those LDAP users who have access but are not listed as users (if there are any) will be hidden users.
 You may bypass the form fields and enter a raw LDAP filter if you prefer.

 .. figure:: ../images/ldap-wizard-2-user.png
    :alt: User filter

-only those object classes:
+Only those object classes:
   Nextcloud will determine the object classes that are typically available for user objects in your LDAP.
 Nextcloud will automatically select the object class that returns the highest amount of users.
 You may select multiple object classes.

-only from those groups:
+Only from those groups:
   If your LDAP server supports the ``member-of-overlay`` in LDAP filters, you can define that only users from one or more certain groups are allowed to appear in user listings in Nextcloud.
 By default, no value will be selected.
-You
-  may select multiple groups.
+  You may select multiple groups.

-  If your LDAP server does not support the member-of-overlay in LDAP filters, the input field is disabled.
+  If your LDAP server does not support the ``member-of-overlay`` in LDAP filters, the input field is disabled.
 Please contact your LDAP administrator.

-Edit raw filter instead:
+Edit LDAP Query:
   Clicking on this text toggles the filter mode and you can enter the raw LDAP filter directly.
 Example::